centria/fullstack/index.md

 ## Even more instructions

 * I assume you have read everything so far, and are still on this page.
-* When you register to the task submission system in the course, **use your Centria email**, if you want to get the course credits in Centria!
+* When you register to the task submission system in the course, you need to login with your GitHub account.
-* **ONLY CENTRIA EMAIL IS VALID, IF YOU WANT CREDITS TO CENTRIA.**
+  * A GitHub account is required to complete the tasks on the course, so it is compulsory to have one.

 ## Deadlines